NeueDarshan/simple_ConTeXt/README.md

 (I should say that I use ConTeXt MkIV exclusively, and so the package is designed and tested with MkIV only.
 In other words, if MkII stuff works then it is a happy accident.
-That said, the syntax file should work perfectly well for MkII, and I would guess that most of the other parts should be relatively simple to adapt as needed.
+That said, the syntax file should work perfectly well for MkII, and I would guess that most of the other parts are relatively simple to adapt as needed.

 Also, the multilingual interface in ConTeXt is not something I have considered.
 I only know the English interface, and have worked with it in mind; the task of